Pakz001/html5examples/Tools/BrushFactory/Readme.md

 Ideas:

 * Brush tip designer user interface.
 Draw in a circle.
-The inside is drawn with the brush in the direction the brush moves.
-A slider determines the width of the tip(full total circle or part or circle)<br>
+When you draw the complete cirle edge. a slider sets the amount of the circle to be drawn.
+You move up. slider is set to 50 %.
+Only the top half is drawn with.
+You can set a shadow to the bottom and lighter edge at the top.
+Or drawn or round texture.<br>

 * Brushes per image element category.
 Tree Branch brush: Tree Stump Brush: Leaf Brush: Grass Brush: Water Brush: (Pixel art referenced constructed)<br>
 <br>